 The needles may be manipulated by the hands or by electrical stimulation.
 Most people find acupuncture relaxing and experience very minimal discomfort at the starting stage.
-Acupuncture can be used as individual therapy or combined successfully with other forms of physiotherapy.
+Acupuncture can be used as individual therapy or combined successfully with other forms of physiotherapy too.
 Sessions usually last between 15 and 30 minutes at our clinic.
 Relief may be immediate or occur within a few hours or days following treatment.
-Begin your acupuncture session with us today!!
+Begin your pain relief session with us today!!

 We can assure you that acupuncture sessions effectively lowers chronic pain developed from muscle tension.
 When we apply this therapy treatment for your condition, in addition to home-based exercise programs, it helps boost your recovery process.
-When you arrive at Family Physiotherapy Clinic, our physiotherapists are specializing in acupuncture will examine you before deciding if this treatment is best for your condition.
-Be rest assured that you will get the best quality treatment that you deserve.
+When you arrive at Family Physiotherapy Clinic, our acupuncture physiotherapists will examine you before deciding if this treatment is best for your condition.
+Get rid of your rheumatoid arthritis osteoarthritis aches and pains.
 Contact Family Physiotherapy today, and we will help you find a long-lasting solution to your pains to live a life that you love.

 Why am I suffering from arthritis?

 Osteoarthritis is the most prevalent arthritis and is often easy to diagnose.
 An acute joint injury might trigger it, or it can arise even after a previous injury has healed completely.
 For instance, suppose you were a college football player who sustained a severe knee injury.
 You seek treatment, rehabilitate, and reintroduce yourself to the game.
-Although the injury healed, damage to the cartilage and surrounding muscles occurred, reducing joint support or slightly altering joint motion.
+Although the injury is healed, damage to the cartilage and surrounding muscles occurred, reducing joint support or slightly altering joint motion.
 As a result, it is still possible for you to get osteoarthritis later in life.